 Business agility, resiliency and productivity are the most important factors in determining the success of any organization, irrespective of its size.
 Numerous business owners realized this fact, especially in the midst of the global pandemic.
 According to a report by Harvard Business Review Analytic Services and Quick Base, in 2020, many companies changed the way they operate their business and 53% of the executives stated that “improving business continuity and resiliency is their primary business goal.”
-To achieve this, enterprises are riding high on Digital Transformation.
+To achieve this, enterprises have to implement a well planned Digital Transformation Strategy.

 Digital Transformation is integrating and implementing various digital technologies into every facet of your business so as to meet all market growth requirements and transforming business standards.
 According to McKinsey, 20% to 50% economic gains and 20% to 30% increase in client satisfaction can be achieved by focusing on customer experience (CX) with the help of digital transformation.
 Due to such benefits, the digital transformation market is growing rapidly.
 In fact, it is expected to reach USD 3.3 Billion by 2025, according to a report by Research and Markets.